-When you’re preparing for a long trip, especially to more remote areas, the last thing you want to worry about is whether you’ll run out of fuel.
+When preparing for a long trip, especially to more remote areas, the last thing you want to worry about is whether you’ll run out of fuel.

 All you need to know is how much energy your fridge uses every hour and how the size of your propane tank.

-Understanding this vital information will ensure that you’ll enjoy a safe, comfortable trip with your must-have food items cold and ready to go.
+Understanding this vital information will ensure you enjoy a safe, comfortable trip with your must-have food items cold and ready to go.